 On election night, Kristen Conrad (M.A.C.
-'92, and second from left) worked at the ABC News Decision Desk, helping to call the House of Representatives, which she has done in all but one election since 1994.
+'92) worked at the ABC News Decision Desk, helping to call the House of Representatives, which she has done in all but one election since 1994.
 By day, Conrad is Director of Custom Research for survey research firm LHK Partners.
 She was joined by Talia Jomini Stroud and Ken Winneg (see 2000s below).
+[READ MORE]

 Chris Ferris (M.A.C.
 '95) recently joined Pierpont Communications as Vice President of Digital Strategy.
 He also teaches a self-designed course in digital marketing to MBA students at Rice Business and serves as a member of the Texas Medical Center (TMC) Innovation Institute Advisory Network.

 Also on election night, Melissa Herrmann (M.A.C.
 '96) did exit polling analysis for CBS News.
 She is also the President of survey research firm SSRS.

 Amy Jordan (Ph.D.
 '90) was profiled by Rutgers University, where she is a Professor in the School of Communication and Information.
 Jordan also was interviewed by The Atlantic for the article, "Children Are Getting Great Practice at Being Sold to All the Time."